obss/jury/README.md

 ### Custom Metrics

-You can use custom metrics with inheriting `jury.metrics.Metric`, you can see current metrics on [datasets/metrics](https://github.com/huggingface/datasets/tree/master/metrics).
-The code snippet below gives a brief explanation.
+You can use custom metrics with inheriting `jury.metrics.Metric`, you can see current metrics implemented on Jury from [jury/metrics](https://github.com/obss/jury/tree/master/jury/metrics).
+Jury falls back to `datasets` implementation of metrics for the ones that are currently not supported by Jury, you can see the metrics available for `datasets` on [datasets/metrics](https://github.com/huggingface/datasets/tree/master/metrics).

+Jury itself uses `datasets.Metric` as a base class to drive its own base class as `jury.metrics.Metric`.
+The interface is similar; however, Jury makes the metrics to take a unified input type by handling the inputs for each metrics, and allows supporting several input types as;

+- single prediction & single reference
+- single prediction & multiple reference
+- multiple prediction & multiple reference

+As a custom metric both base classes can be used; however, we strongly recommend using `jury.metrics.Metric` as it has several advantages such as supporting computations for the input types above or unifying the type of the input.

     from jury.metrics import Metric

-    CustomMetric(Metric):
+    class CustomMetric(Metric):
+            def _compute_single_pred_single_ref(
+        self, predictions: Collator, references: Collator, reduce_fn: Callable = None, **kwargs ):
+        raise NotImplementedError

-        def compute(self, predictions, references):
+    def _compute_single_pred_multi_ref(
-            pass
+        self, predictions: Collator, references: Collator, reduce_fn: Callable, **kwargs ):
+        raise NotImplementedError

+    def _compute_multi_pred_multi_ref(self, predictions: Collator, references: Collator, reduce_fn: Callable, **kwargs ):
+        raise NotImplementedError

+For more details, have a look at base metric implementation [jury.metrics.Metric](./jury/metrics/_base.py)

 ## <div align="center"> Contributing </div>